anandshaw123/Maximizing-Revenue-for-Drivers-Through-Payment-Type-Analysis-Project/README.md

 - we can gain insights into potential variations in payment preferences across different passenger counts.

+- Analyzed payment methods (Card vs. Cash) via A/B testing, leading to an 8% boost in driver income

 - This will also provide stakeholders with insight into fare amount ranges associated with different payment methods.

 - The key business insight is that encouraging customers to pay with credit cards can generate more revenue for taxi cab drivers.